How to identify lorikeets

 6 minute read

-There are seven lorikeets in mainland Australia - the Little, Musk, Purple-crowned, Rainbow, Red-collared, Scaly-breasted and Varied.
-Here’s how to identify them by telling them apart.
+This ID guide is for 7 mainland lorikeets - the Little, Musk, Purple-crowned, Rainbow, Red-collared, Scaly-breasted and Varied.

 Little Lorikeet